shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

 <Tab title="Custom">

 Fetch the shop by the `shopware-app-shop-id` header and create a JWT verifier with the app secret as `HMAC-SHA256` secret.
-Verify the JWT token (shopware-app-token) with the verifier.
+Verify the JWT (shopware-app-token) with the verifier.

 </Tab>